There is no sex in the USSR

-There is no sex in the USSR (В СССР секса нет) is a Russian catchphrase, that comes from the words of a Soviet participant of the Leningrad — Boston "tele-bridge" titled "Women Talk to Women", recorded on June 28 and broadcast on July 17, 1986.
+There is no sex in the USSR (В СССР секса нет) is a Russian catchphrase that comes from the words of a Soviet participant of the Leningrad, Boston "tele-bridge" titled "Women Talk to Women", recorded on June 28 and broadcast on July 17, 1986.

 History

 In 1986, two television hosts, the Soviet Vladimir Pozner and the American Phil Donahue, organized one of the first "tele-bridge" broadcasts of the Glasnost era, directed by Vladimir Mukusev.
 During the discussion, an American participant posed a question to Russian women:

 The Soviet participant Ludmila Ivanova, an administrator in Hotel Leningrad and a representative of the "Committee of Soviet Women" replied:

 The phrase was drowned in laughter and applause.
+Ludmila also added, concluding the sentence: "We have no sex — we have love".
 Another Soviet participant said loudly:

-In popular culture, the phrase morphed into "There is no sex in the USSR".
+In popular culture, the phrase morphed into "There is no sex in the USSR", excluding the concluding "we have love".

-Appearance in culture
+In culture

-The phrase "There is no sex in the USSR" is widely used in Russian to describe the prejudice and antissexualism of the Soviet culture and taboos of public discussion of topics related to sex.
-Conversely, supporters of the Soviet regime mention it as an example of a phrase taken out of context by the Soviet Union's detractors.
+The phrase "There is no sex in the USSR" is widely used in Russian to describe the prejudice and antisexualism of the Soviet culture and taboos of public discussion of topics related to sex.
+Conversely, supporters of the past Soviet regime mention it as an example of a phrase taken out of context by the Soviet Union's detractors.